 Lightweight harnesses often have less cushion and are better suited for 1 or 2-pitch sport climbs, whereas heavier harnesses generally have more padding that makes them the ideal choice for all-day epics where you may be on the wall for hours on end.
 Below we’ve listed our top picks for all-around, lightweight/performance, and comfort harnesses.

-Top men’s climbing harnesses (scroll down for women’s)
+Best rock climbing harnesses for men (scroll down for women’s)

 Choosing a harness can be hard, especially if you’re a beginner or all-around climber.
 If that sounds like you, the Momentum Harness by Black Diamond won’t disappoint.
 This comfortable and versatile harness provides you with four gear loops for ample space to carry your draws or cams, a haul loop, as well as a comfortable waist belt that’ll keep you feeling limber even after a whole day on the rocks.